Old English Sheepdog Health Care & Feeding

 According to the Michigan State University Thyroid Database, Old English Sheepdogs have the 3rd highest rate of hypothyroidism of 140 breeds (up to 28% affected).

-Autoimmune hemolytic anemia is a growing concern.
+Heart disease and autoimmune hemolytic anemia are growing concerns.
 A serious neurological disease called cerebellar ataxia can occur in the OES at 2-4 years old.

 As with all deep-chested breeds, Old English Sheepdogs are at higher-than-normal risk for the emergency gastrointestinal syndrome called bloat.